WangKaifeng22/UndergraduateThesis-DLPart/README.md

 ## Data Preparation

 This project expects SoS and K-Wave simulation outputs organized by parameter folders.
+You can generate the data using the code at <https://github.com/WangKaifeng22/DataGenerationForOnePatch.git>.

 Current scripts read dataset paths from Python variables (mainly in `src/my_train.py`):